dandan-drori/Appsus/tasks.md

 # Dandan

-- switch between open and closed envelope when marking as unread

-- eventBus - <user-msg /> (after add / edit / delete - show the user a custom message)

-- add a default "To" for reply/forward

-- fix unread mail bug

 - when closing unfinished compose, save to drafts page

 - apps integration - save email as a text note